nodemcu/nodemcu-firmware/README.md

 <a id="fl_readline"></a>
 ## file.readline()
 ####Description
-read one line of file which is opened before line by line.
+read one line of file which is opened before.

 ####Syntax
 file.readline()